The store will not work correctly in the case when cookies are disabled.

 If your garden has a lot of weeds and moss, then a 3 IN 1 Lawn Rescue is ideal - this feeds your lawn while also killing off weeds and moss.

 Remove stones, rocks and debris to make your life easier when mowing your lawn, and you will also improve the look of your garden.
-And the easiest way to do this is by using a garden soil sieve if you have lots of small stones in your soil.
+The easiest way to do this is by using a garden soil sieve if you have lots of small stones in your soil.

 Levelling your lawn will ensure your garden is flat, reducing the chance of flooding and making your mowing routine easier while also looking fantastic.

 Now you’ve checked the weather, chosen your grass seed and done your prep work, it’s time to start planting your grass seed.
-We have a helpful guide on how to plant grass seed here – but we have also broken it down into a few easy steps below:
+We have a helpful guide on how to plant grass seed – we have listed a few of the steps below:

 You should plant the seed at a rate of 50g per metre squared for a new lawn.
 You can do this by hand or by using a seed spreader.

 If you're planting by hand, measure out a metre squared using bamboo canes or string.

 Then, you can easily measure 50g of seed in a cup and return for more seed when needed.